SimonDelcuze/rtype/docs/registry.md

 This skeleton should serve client and server code equally; higher-level systems can now build on top of it (rendering, networking, gameplay).

+## Thread Safety

+The registry implementation is currently *not* thread-safe; concurrent access to methods like `createEntity` or `destroyEntity` will need external synchronization if you plan to mutate the registry from multiple threads.